Here's the second installment of my ill-fated interview with Mark Leviton.

 They are by far the closest to humans.
-With gorillas the separation occurred about eight million years ago, and orangutans, gibbons and monkeys that are much further out, separating as much as 30 millions years ago.
+With gorillas, the separation occurred about eight million years ago, and orangutans, gibbons, and monkeys that are much further out, separating as much as 30 million years ago.
 Jared Diamond wrote a book called The Third Chimpanzee in which he argued we are really three sub-species of chimpanzee.
-The differences in the sexual behavior of chimps and bonobos are very significant to this story, because we share some qualities with bonobos that we really only share with bonobos, that are unique to the two.
+The differences in the sexual behavior of chimps and bonobos are very significant to this story because we share some qualities with bonobos that we really only share with bonobos, that are unique to the two.
 For example, bonobos look into each other's eyes when they have sex, having sex face-to-face which is very rare in the animal kingdom.
 All sorts of homosexual contacts take place among bonobos, male and female.
 Sex is a very important part of social life for bonobos.
 Bonobos have sex five or ten times a day.
 It doesn't mean to orgasm.
 They have sex like we shake hands, it's just a little rub against you and off you go.
 It's very casual, very friendly, and seems to be very related to releasing anxiety or social stress.

 If you throw a packet of food into an enclosure of chimps, all hell breaks loose.
 The males fight over it.
 The Alpha Male and his coalition will take control of it and share it out among themselves, and maybe with some ovulating females in the vicinity, for some sexual activity.
 You throw the food into a bonobo enclosure, they'll look at it, have sex with each other, and then sit down a peacefully eat the food.
 A completely different approach to resource distribution.